dylanpinn/FIT3003/lectures/lecture-01.md

 ## BI/DW Development

-- Any system designed to support decision makingmust:
+- Any system designed to support decision making must:
   - Be closely developed with co-operation between the users and the developers.
   - Be developed in an adaptive manner - as the user uses the system, their understanding and requirements change and the system design has to change